bnb-chain/bnb-chain.github.io/docs/bnb-opbnb/advanced/local-dev-env.md

 To clean everything, run (in the root directory of the monorepo) `make devnet-clean`.
 To view logs, run `make devnet-logs`

-## Notes
+# Notes

-1. If you encounter a ValueError: invalid mode: 'rU' while trying to load binding.gyp error when executing `yarn`, this may be caused by python3 installed on your computer but Npm requires python 2.7.
-You need to install python 2.7 and configure the environment variable to specify the python version to use: `export npm_config_python=/path/to/executable/python`.
-2. When executing for the first time, please be patient if you see the message "wait L1 up...", as the BSC network takes time to initialize.
+1. When executing for the first time, please be patient if you see the message "Waiting for RPC server at...", as the BSC network takes time to initialize.
-3. If you encounter an error during the "Deploying contracts" step, please try again as it usually recovers.
+2. If you encounter an error during the "Deploying contracts" step, please try again as it usually recovers.
-4. Do not use the `make devnet-up` command, use the `make devnet-up-deploy` command to start devnet.
-The `devnet-up` command is not well adapted.

 ## Additional Information